SAP/openui5-docs/docs/Bootstrapping_Loading_and_Initializing_a04b0d1.md

 		</tr>
 		<tr>
 			<td>`sap/ui/core/library-preload.js`</td>
-			<td>This file contains most of the modules that are contained in the `sap.ui.core` library, but the modules are parsed and executed only on demand, and not immediately. > CAUTION:   > An application must not reference this file.
+			<td>This file contains most of the modules that are contained in the `sap.ui.core` library, but the modules are parsed and executed only on demand, and not immediately. > Caution:   > An application must not reference this file.
 If the configuration option is set to `preload`, OpenUI5 automatically loads the file.

  For more information, see [Standard Variant for Bootstrapping](Standard_Variant_for_Bootstrapping_91f1f45.md).</td>
 		</tr>
 		<tr>
 			<td>`sap-ui-core-lean.js`</td>
-			<td>This bootstrap file is similar to the `sap-ui-core.js` file, but in this use case only the jQuery and one OpenUI5 file are loaded immediately and the other files are loaded dynamically. > CAUTION:   > This use case is usually **not** used and may be removed in future.
+			<td>This bootstrap file is similar to the `sap-ui-core.js` file, but in this use case only the jQuery and one OpenUI5 file are loaded immediately and the other files are loaded dynamically. > Caution:   > This use case is usually **not** used and may be removed in future.
 			</td>
 		</tr>
 		<tr>